Paul’s Prayer … and Mine

 Has this happened to you?
 I’ve experienced this many times and its exciting every time it happens.

-I find the historical account of Nehemiah leading the Israelites in rebuilding the wall around Jerusalem to be very motivating.
+So I love reading the historical account of Nehemiah leading the Israelites in rebuilding the wall around Jerusalem.
 The Jews were being attacked regularly by their enemies who didn’t want them to complete the wall.
 They were very discouraged.

 Nehemiah refused to stop building.
-He knew that he had been sent back to Jerusalem to lead this project so he couldn’t stop.
+He knew that he had been sent by God back to Jerusalem to lead this project so he couldn’t stop.
 He organized the men into teams, “From that day on, half of my men did the work, while the other half were equipped with spears, shields, bow and armor.
 Nehemiah 4:16.
 They protected their brothers with everything they had.

 Working together,